theheking/intro-to-r/content/5_datavisualisation.md

 Resources:
 ----------

 We have only scratched the surface here.
-To learn more, see the [ggplot2 reference site](http://docs.ggplot2.org/), and Winston Chang’s excellent [Cookbook for R](http://wiki.stdout.org/rcookbook/Graphs/) site.
+To learn more, see the [ggplot2 reference site](https://ggplot2.tidyverse.org/)

-Though slightly out of date, [ggplot2: Elegant Graphics for Data Analysis](http://www.amazon.com/ggplot2-Elegant-Graphics-Data-Analysis/dp/0387981403) is still the definitive book on this subject.
-Much of the material here was adapted from [Introduction to R graphics with ggplot2 Tutorial at IQSS](http://tutorials.iq.harvard.edu/R/Rgraphics/Rgraphics.html).
+Much of the material here was adapted from the ggplot2 Tutorial from [IQSS](https://iqss.github.io/dss-workshops/Rgraphics.html).

 To investigate more into colour palettes [viridis](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html)